kaleb-D/kaleb-D/README.md

 # 💫 About Me:
-Kaleb Dereje – Full-Stack Developer and Software Engineering student at [Your University Name].
+Kaleb Dereje – Full-Stack Developer and Software Engineering student at Addis Ababa Science and Technology University.
 Passionate about building scalable web applications with React, Node.js, and modern web technologies.
 I enjoy turning ideas into clean, efficient code and exploring new tools to solve real-world problems.

 ## 🌐 Socials: